movementlabsxyz/MIP/MIP/mip-37/README.md

 Any validator can commit the hash of a superBlock, the height of the superBlock should not be able to be set too far into the future.
 Note that an adversary could commit to far in the future superBlocks.
 However, since no honest validator would attest to it, the rollover function should update to the correct epoch for a given superBlock height.

 > :warning: TODO leading Block Tolerance. why do we need it?
 I assume it was meant as a protection against posting too far into the future block-heights but is this really necessary?
 What in particular does this protect against?
-Could setting far in the future impose a cost on the honest validators or Acceptor in any way?
+Could setting far in the future impose a cost on the honest validators or acceptor in any way?

 ```solidity
 if (lastAcceptedBlockHeight + leadingBlockTolerance < blockCommitment.height) revert ValidatorAlreadyCommitted();